miguelmota/miguelmota.github.io/content/blog/subtle-psychological-tricks.md

 **Ask for something huge before asking for what you really want.**

-(person will fell guilty for not getting your first request)
+The person will feel guilty for not getting your first request, and will be more willing to fulfill your second request.

 **People will talk themselves to avoid silence and end up spilling information.**